 Transfer of traditional ecological knowledge, environmental education and the development in this regard of a special sphere of ethno-ecological tourism;

-Other traditional crafts, rural and communal industries;
+Other traditional crafts, rural and community production;

 8.1.
-The supreme governing body of the Community is the General Meeting of the members of the Community, which is held at least ____________________ (indicate the most acceptable terms, for example - at least once a quarter).
+The highest governing body of the Community is the General Meeting of Community members, which is held at least ____________________ (indicate the most acceptable terms, for example - at least once a quarter).

 One member (collective or individual) has one vote.

 8.4.3.
-Admission of new members;
+Acceptance of new members;

-8.4.4. exclusion from the community;
+8.4.4.
+Expulsion from the community;

 8.4.6.
-Election of the Audit Commission;
+Election of the audit commission;

 8.4.7.
 Making decisions on reorganization, liquidation, self-dissolution of the community;

-On the issues listed in clauses 8.4.1, 8.4.3, 8.4.4., 8.4.7. (determine which) the decision is made by a qualified (2/3) majority vote of the members of the Community.
+On the issues listed in paragraphs 8.4.1, 8.4.3, 8.4.4., 8.4.7. (determine which one), the decision is made by a qualified (2/3) majority of votes of the Community members.

 The competence of the general meeting of members of the Community also includes: